GuyBerko/XTickets/README.md

-A microservice Node.js + React application
+A Node.js and react server side rendering application using a microservices design pattern.
+The application designated for buying and selling tickets.

 Author: Guy Berkovich
         mailofguy@gmail.com